MEF-330-1K Multi-Band End Fed Half Wave Antenna Transformer

 This is an End-Fed Half Wave antenna (EFHW) Transformer for frequencies between 3 and 30 MHz.
 To use it at any frequency in this 3-30MHz spectrum just add half wave long wire for the frequency of your interest.
-Benefit of the EFHW antenna is that it will be resonant on harmonic related frequencies.
+The benefit of the EFHW antenna is that it will be resonant on harmonically related frequencies.

 - NO TUNER needed!